 In 2017, the festival was delighted to welcome local writer, Mahsuda Snaith to read from her debut novel, The Things We Thought We Knew.
 Other sessions included hosting a Writers Spa as part of the first National Writing Day celebrations, a short story workshop with CG Menon, and our inaugural short story prize anthology launch.
 We also welcomed the Institute of Physics’ who hosted a wonderful discussion on the role of science in creating dystopian and utopian fictions.

-We are grateful for the support from our festival friends and regional partners past and present: Rhetoric Literary Society, Leicester Writers Club, Writing East Midlands, Centre for New Writing at University of Leicester, De Montfort University, An Indian Summer, Inspirate as well as venues Bru Coffee and Gelato, Curve Leicester, The Exchange, LCB Depot and Phoenix Square.
+We are grateful for the continued support from our festival friends, regional and national partners, past and present: Rhetoric Literary Society, Leicester Writers Club, Writing East Midlands, Centre for New Writing at University of Leicester, De Montfort University, An Indian Summer, Inspirate, The Literary Consultancy, Arvon, ALCS, The Writing Magazine, Comma Press, Mslexia, Spread the Word, as well as venues Bru Coffee and Gelato, Curve Leicester, The Exchange, LCB Depot, and Phoenix Square.